-I'm Associate Professor at the Institute of Human Sciences, University of Oxford and a Fellow in Human Sciences at Wadham College, Oxford.
+I'm Professor of Cognitive Anthropology at the Institute of Human Sciences, University of Oxford and a Fellow in Human Sciences at Wadham College, Oxford.
 Following my PhD in Anthropology (Queen's University Belfast) I held positions at the Institute of Cognition and Culture (Queen’s), the Centre for Anthropology and Mind and the Institute of Cognitive and Evolutionary Anthropology (Oxford), and the Research Group in Comparative Cognitive Anthropology at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany) and the Max Planck Institute for Psycholinguistics (Nijmegen, Netherlands), taking up my current post in 2012.
 My research interests have spanned a wide range of topics in the interdisciplinary evolutionary-developmental-cognitive science of social behaviour and culture.

 Broadly, I am interested in using evolutionary theory to understand human behaviour.
 In the past I have studied the cultural activities that lead to bonded, cooperative relationships among humans using conducted experimental, observational, and 'big data' studies.
 Specifically, I have focused on how social support and cohesion can reduce perceptions of pain and fatigue while enhancing performance during exercise.
 In the private sector, I am the Chief Data Scientist at Texture AI, a start-up which uses natural language processing, inferential statistics, and machine learning to measure and predict behaviour and public health outcomes using web-based content.
 Outside of academia, sports are an important part of my life; I competed in track and field (javelin throw) for both Oxford University and South Dakota State University, where I was an NCAA Division I Track & Field Academic All-American.